tarantool/doc/doc/book/admin/upgrades/upgrade_cluster.rst

 ===========================

 Below are the general instructions for upgrading a Tarantool cluster with replication.
 Upgrading from some versions can involve certain specifics.
-To find out if it is your your case, check the version-specific topics of the :ref:`Upgrades <admin-upgrades>` section.
+To find out if it is your case, check the version-specific topics of the :ref:`Upgrades <admin-upgrades>` section.

 A replication cluster can be upgraded without downtime due to its redundancy.
-When you disconnect a single instance for an upgrade, there is always another instance that takes over its functionality: being a master storage for the same data buckets or work as a router.
+When you disconnect a single instance for an upgrade, there is always another instance that takes over its functionality: being a master storage for the same data buckets or working as a router.
 This way, you can upgrade all the instances one by one.

 The high-level steps of cluster upgrade are the following: